Shreyeska/MISPractical/README.md

 ## Step 3
-Paste the api into the api_key for each separate if the provided doesnt work.
+Paste the api into the api_key for each separate if the provided doesnt work. replace the "#API GOES HERE" with your api key.

 ## Step 4
 Run the code.